2019 Reno Air RacesThrills and Excitement - The World's Fastest Motorsport

-The National Championship Air Races (aka Reno Air Races) is a unique annual event held at Reno Stead Airport north of downtown Reno.
+The STIHL National Championship Air Races and Air Show (aka Reno Air Races) is a unique annual event held at Reno Stead Airport north of downtown Reno.
 The world's fastest motor sport also features extensive static displays along with spectacular military and civilian aerial entertainment.
 It is the last pylon air racing event of its kind in the world.
 Chief organizer is the Reno Air Racing Association (RARA).

 Racing at the Reno Air Races

 You will get more out of attending the Reno Air Races if you learn about the classes of race aircraft and how the races are staged.
-It makes the whole thing more fun and interesting if you have some clue as to what's going on.
+It makes the whole thing more fun and interesting if you understand the basics of what's going on.

 Aerobatic Performances at the Reno Air Races

 Between races, you can enjoy air show performances by a variety of aeronautical aces.
-In addition to the performances described above, air show fans will enjoy the AV-8B Harrier, Brad Wursten Airshows, Livfast FMX, possible fly-bys by advanced military aircraft and more.
+In addition to the performances described above, air show fans will enjoy Michael Wiskus and the Lucas Oil Airshow, Rob Holland, STOL Drag Race Demonstration, and possibly more.